How to Become a Speech Therapist in Florida

 It usually takes about thirty days to be notified of the status of your application and to be registered as licensed.

-If you participated in the Florida SLP incentive program, your career will begin in a Florida public school, as per your agreement with the state.
+If you participated in the Florida SLP incentive program, your career would begin in a Florida public school, as per your agreement with the state.

 Did you have a good working relationship with your clinical fellowship provider?
 If so, the clinic may be interested in hiring you.
 Many clinics prefer to hire SLPs who have completed clinical fellowships with them.